dennisXZX/react-hacker-news/README.md

 ## Considerations
 I only use page-level components to talk to the store, while keeping all other components dumb.
 In this way, most of the components in this app are only responsible for rendering UI, thus the data flow is easy to reason about and manage.

 I deliberately remove the search button from the app, instead, I use instant search feature to provide a smoother experience.
-The API call is debounced in order to reduce burden on the backend.
+The API call is debounced in order to provider better user experience and reduce burden on the backend.

 The API would provide article or story in the same data set.
 I separate them into two distinct React components.
-The rationale behind this is we might differentiate them further in the future, so separating them from the beginning would make it more flexible.
+The rationale behind this is we might differentiate them further in the future, so separating them from the beginning would make them more flexible.

 The API would come back with no search result for certain keywords, which need to be handled properly.